-When the error occurs, the position data in motors will be lost and all joints need to be completely calibrated again.
+When the error occurs, the position data in motors will be lost and all joints need to be calibrated all over again.

 The life span of the lithium battery is 3 years.
 Even if the Manipulator is constantly connected to power, the lithium battery needs to be replaced every 3 years.